ibm-cloud-docs/power-iaas/global-replication-service.md

     You can add volumes to a consistency group before or after attaching the consistency groups to a virtual server instance.
 The attached volumes of a virtual server instance can also belong to different volume groups.

-## Configuring the secondary site
+## Actions on the secondary site
 {: #configure-secondary-site}

 Configure the secondary site with the following steps:
 1. Onboard the auxiliary volume by using the [API request(dummy link)]().
-For more information about onboarding, see [Onboarding auxiliary volumes](/docs/power-iaas?topic=power-iaas-getting-started-GRS#onboarding-auxiliary-volumes)
+For more information about onboarding, see [Onboarding auxiliary volumes](/docs/power-iaas?topic=power-iaas-getting-started-GRS#onboarding-auxiliary-volumes).

 2. Collect the auxiliary volume names from the primary site and onboard them to manage from secondary sites.
     This operation provides the new volumes IDs and volume-group IDs (if applicable).
 The volume IDs and volume-group IDs help to manage the failover and failback operations.